a5hx/discord-webhook-client/README.md

 ```bash
 git clone https://github.com/a5hx/discord-webhook-client
 ```
-or you can download the code and run
+or you can download the code as a zip

 - run start.bat